jam-do/jam-site/src/md/whitepaper.md

 ### DWA

-DWA (Distributed Web Assets) are JavaScript files that are standard ECMAScript modules with default export as a string.
+**DWA** (Distributed Web Assets) are JavaScript files that are standard ECMAScript modules with default export as a string type.
 Such files can be automatically converted into any text assets and published to the CDN as files of the appropriate type.
 For example, you can generate an HTML document, or any part of it, by describing it as a JS string using any logic and asynchronous requests.
 This document may contain jam-x tags or be pre-generated markup for later hydration.
 The point of this technology is that with it you no longer need separate static generators or style pre-processors (such as SCSS, LESS, etc.), you can create solutions of any complexity using the full power of modern JavaScript.

-In other words, DWA is the ability to get any part of your web application (HTML, CSS, JS, SVG, markdown), or the entire application, in the form you need (minification; assembly) via URL (relative local path, or via CDN) , using the universal JavaScript Template Literals standard as the source format.
+In other words, DWA is the ability to get any part of your web application (HTML, CSS, JS, SVG, markdown), or the entire application, in the form you need (minification; assembly) via URL (relative local path, or via CDN), using the universal JavaScript Template Literals standard as the source format.

 All you need to do is add a link to your DWA file on GitHub in our CDN URL.
 It's that simple.
 The working mechanism is very similar to how popular JS CDNs work, such as https://esm.run.
-You only need to name your JavaScript file according to the scheme: index.html.js - and it will be automatically converted to index.html
+You only need to name your JavaScript file according to the scheme: `index.html.js` - and it will be automatically converted to `index.html`.

 Since DWA is a JavaScript file with its own dependencies (module import), other DWAs can also be used as modules to resolve these dependencies.
 This means that every time someone uses your DWA file as a dependency to generate their asset, a blockchain record is created that contains information about the entire build chain.
 This allows you to control copyright compliance and automate the distribution of income between all contributors in commercial projects.
 For example, the author of an article (file in markdown format) can automatically receive income from advertising on the page on which it is posted.